 Now that we’ve seen the new Renault 5 concept, one question bubbles to the surface faster than all: what took them so long?
 It looks so ineffably right, so informed by its past yet fixed on the future, that you wonder why they didn’t have the idea years ago.

 The answer, I suspect, is Luca de Meo.
-He’s the recently appointed CEO of Renault who in a former life was responsible for a thing called the Fiat 500, on whose shoulders the fortunes of the entire Fiat brand have appeared to rest these past 13 years.
+He’s the recently appointed the Fiat 500, on whose shoulders the fortunes of the entire Fiat brand have appeared to rest these past 13 years.
 So now the pieces fall into place.

 The ocean of purple prose on which the reimagining of the 5 came bodyboarding into shore speaks not only of the fluency of its execution but also of the enduring love for a French icon that was born sufficiently long ago to be regarded as a classic but died sufficiently recently to be remembered.
 Which is a very neat treat.

 And I remember it more than most: the car I drove to work on my very first day at Autocar in 1988 was my own Renault 5 GT Turbo.
 But as soon as it was clear that I would somehow cling to a job testing cars, it was clearly redundant and got sold.
 And the strange thing is that I’ve really not thought much about it since.

 I owned three hot hatches before I joined the magazine: that 5 GT Turbo, a Mk1 Volkswagen Golf GTI and a Peugeot 205 GTi, and I’ve since thought of those last two almost constantly.
 They’ve become genuinely important, landmarks in the evolution of enjoyable motoring.
 The Renault?
 Not so much.